LuminaKraft/LuminaKraftLauncher/README.md

    - This happens because the app isn't signed with an expensive certificate yet

 4. **Install**: Follow the installer prompts → Launch!

+> **Why .exe over .msi?** The NSIS `.exe` installer gives you the option to delete user data when uninstalling, while the `.msi` follows Windows standard behavior of preserving user data.

 #### 🍎 **macOS**